mark-walle/inuktitut-transliterator/README.rst

 3. Fourteen consonants can stand alone as superscript characters:

--  p, t, k, m, n, r, s, l, j, g, q, v, lh, and ng;
+-  H, p, t, k, m, n, r, s, l, j, g, q, v, ł(/lh/&l/ll), and ng;
--  ᑉ, ᑦ, ᒃ, ᒻ, ᓐ, ᕐ, ᔅ, ᓪ, ᔾ, ᒡ, ᖅ, ᕝ, ᖦ, and ᖕ.
+-  H, ᑉ, ᑦ, ᒃ, ᒻ, ᓐ, ᕐ, ᔅ, ᓪ, ᔾ, ᒡ, ᖅ, ᕝ, ᖦ, and ᖕ.
--  Consonants in their superscript cannot immediately precede a vowel in the same word.
+-  Superscript consonants follow vowels, or otherwise they combine with the vowel to produce a new syllabic (see 4).

 4. A consonant immediately preceeding a vowel in a word produces a new
    symbol:

 -  84 possibilites exist; 42 short vowel, and 42 long vowel;
--  see the complete table at the end of this readme file for the full list.
+-  The complete table of syllabics appears below.

 Objectives
 ----------